alberduris/Reinforcement_Learning_AI_Video_Games/README.md

 ## Week 4 - Policy Gradients algorithm
 Policy Gradients algorithm built for the <a href="https://gym.openai.com/envs/Pong-v0/">Pong-v0</a> environment by OpenAI Gym library.

+## Week 5 - Actor-Critic model
+Actor-Critic model built for the <a href="https://gym.openai.com/envs/Pendulum-v0/">Pendulum-v0</a> environment by OpenAI Gym library.